 The company developed the first malaria vaccine, RTS,S, which it said in 2014 it would make available for five percent above cost.
 Legacy products developed at GSK include several listed in the World Health Organization's List of Essential Medicines, such as amoxicillin, mercaptopurine, pyrimethamine, and zidovudine.

-In 2012, GSK pleaded guilty to promotion of drugs for unapproved uses, failure to report safety data, and kickbacks to physicians in the United States and agreed to pay a US$3 billion settlement.
-It was the largest health-care fraud case to date in that country and the largest settlement by a drug company.
+In 2012, under prosecution by the United States Department of Justice based on combined investigations of the Department of Health and Human Services, FDA and FBI, primarily concerning sales and marketing of the drugs Avandia, Paxil, and Wellbutrin, GSK pleaded guilty to promotion of drugs for unapproved uses, failure to report safety data, and kickbacks to physicians in the United States and agreed to pay a US$3 billion settlement.
+It was the largest health-care fraud case to date in the US and the largest settlement by a drug company.

-Highest paying job titles at GSK include Oncology Account Manager, Medical Director, and Regulatory Affairs Manager
+Highest paying job titles at GSK include Regional Account Manager, Account Manager, and Senior Scientist